 I was reading an article this morning about staying healthy when you fly.
 If 40 months of straight travel taught me anything, it was how avoid getting sick while on-the-go.
 I really can’t recall coming down with anything after being on a plane, even in Africa.
 Here are my tips:

 - Stay hydrated – I usually start drinking more water than I really want to the day before a flight.
-Cleaning out my own body of any toxins is a good way to make room for a few unwanted germs from my neighbors.
+Flushing out my body of any toxins is a good way to make room for anything that comes my way.

 - Try Airborne – I might be a little superstitious about this one, but I think it helps.
-Just put one tablet into a little water right before you go and drink up the fizzy goodness of vitamins and minerals, yum!
+Just one tablet in a little water right before you go boosts you with some vitamins and minerals.

-- Eat well – As mentioned in another post, I always travel with healthy snacks.
+- Eat well – I always travel with healthy snacks.
 This isn’t because I am a health-nut.
-I just know that eating the best things when germs may be trying to attack my immune system is better than french fries or chips.
+I just know that eating well when germs may be trying to attack my immune system is better than french fries or chips.

 - Do some yoga – Yoga, over the past few years, has been the one thing that has kept me the healthiest.
 Not only does it wring the toxins out of my system but it also keeps me calm, which is a much welcome bonus.

 - Go easy on the caffeine/alcohol – Caffeine can undo your amazing hydration from earlier easily and alcohol can not only dehydrate you but lower your immune system.
-I usually avoid them both when flying but it’s hard to resist those free Southwest drink coupons when you’ve earned a free flight!
+I usually avoid them both when flying but it’s hard to resist those free Southwest drink coupons!

 - Sleep – Getting enough shut-eye is the best way for your body to recover or prevent illness.
 By making sure you get good rest, you increase your chances of staying well to enjoy your travels, and return home ready to take on the world.